 Ice Cider is a naturally sweet, dessert-style cider, made by harnessing the power of cold to concentrate sugars prior to fermentation.

 We use a process called cryoconcentration where the juice from late-harvest dessert apples is pressed in in the winter, and allowed to freeze.
+Here's how it works, in rough detail.

 By choosing a relatively warm day (like 34 degrees F) following a very cold period (like several degrees below 0 F), the difference in freezing points for water and sugar is leveraged so that the ice is mostly water and the concentrated juice reaches an average of 32-34 brix.
 At this point we draw off the juice.